Ferries Environmental policies

 • Cabin air and hot water are heated via the waste heat from the engines’ exhaust gas.

-• Most of the fresh water on the ships is produced by filtering seawater through a special desalination plant thus ensuring that as little as possible is added to the water scarcity of the region.
+• Most of the fresh water on the ships are produced by filtering seawater through a special desalination plant thus ensuring that as little as possible is added to the water scarcity of the region.